coderefinery/social-coding/content/social-coding.md

 - Whether you can share your output depends on how you obtained your input.
 - A repository that is private today might become public one day.
 - Sometimes "OTHERS" are you yourself in the future in a different group/job.
+- Our code often starts by changing other code: **derivative work**.
 - **Software licenses** matter.
 And this is what we will discuss in the next episode.